Blog Contact Discover Vault →

 AI Document Management: Auto-Tag, Classify, and Find Anything

 A mid-market industrial manufacturer with 15,000 technical documents on network drives — engineering drawings, manuals, inspection reports, certificates.
 One in three documents exists in at least two versions.
-Nobody knows which one is current.
-A new hire needs an average of 3 hours to find a specific certificate.
-AI document management ends this chaos — not by replacing your DMS, but by making your existing file structures intelligent.
+Nobody knows which is current.
+A new hire needs three hours on average to find a specific certificate.

-What AI does differently in document management
+What AI does differently

 Automatic tagging